ldpercy/wiki-scitech/ssh-and-keychain-for-github.md

 # ssh & keychain for Gitub

+This process will create ssh authentication and signing keys for github with the following names:

+	authentication-key
+	signing-key

+We'll also install and setup keychain to automatically make these available on a per-local-login basis.

+N.B.
 This is for Github, but the process for Gitlab is virtually identical

 ## Create authentication and signing ssh keys
 Each of these will ask for a location & passphrase.